King, Pierce & Snohomish Counties, WA

 Gas Fireplace Pilot Light Repair

-Pilot light keeps going out?
-We find the cause and fix it — same visit in most cases.
+Pilot won't light, won't stay lit, or keeps going out?
+We find the cause and fix it — same visit in most cases, with thermocouples and pilot parts on the truck.

 Common Causes of Pilot Light Problems